 Headlines need to be of a reasonable size, and ought to complement your image, rather than merely repeating in words what the picture is saying.
 Make your headline specific and compelling.
 Avoid clichés and pompous language.

 What?, Why? and How? headlines are traditionally powerful attention-grabbers.
-For example:

 10. What legal issues should I be aware of when advertising?

 The Advertising Standards Authority is the UK's advertising standards watchdog.
 It has six main areas of concern.